Title

 Pop District Subdistrict is bounded:

-By a line beginning at the intersection of Range Way and East Lacock Street, and continuing along the centerline of East Lacock Street to the eastern boundary of tax parcel 8-H-166, then along the eastern boundary of tax parcels 8-H-166 and 8-H-163 to the point where such boundary intersects with East General Robinson Street, then along the centerline of East General Robinson Street to the intersection of East General Robinson Street and Sandusky Street, then along the centerline of Sandusky Street to the intersection of Sandusky Street and Silver Street, then along the centerline of Silver Street to the intersection of Silver Street and Vulcan Way, then along the centerline of Vulcan Way to the intersection of Vulcan Way and East General Robinson Street, then along the centerline of East General Robinson Street to the intersection of East General Robinson Street and Range Way, then along the center line of Range Way to the place of beginning.
+By a line beginning at the intersection of Range Way and East Lacock Street, and continuing along the centerline of East Lacock Street to the eastern boundary of tax parcel 8-H-163, then along the eastern boundary of tax parcel 8-H-163 to the point where such boundary intersects with East General Robinson Street, then along the centerline of East General Robinson Street to the intersection of East General Robinson Street and Sandusky Street, then along the centerline of Sandusky Street to the intersection of Sandusky Street and Silver Street, then along the centerline of Silver Street to the intersection of Silver Street and Vulcan Way, then along the centerline of Vulcan Way to the intersection of Vulcan Way and East General Robinson Street, then along the centerline of East General Robinson Street to the intersection of East General Robinson Street and Range Way, then along the center line of Range Way to the place of beginning.

-919.06.B.2.
+919.06.C.
 Special Definitions

 The following special definitions shall apply throughout the North Shore Entertainment District regulations of this section.

-Broadcast Content means the live broadcast of sporting events and performances and related programs at the facility or at remote venues during the day of an event.
+1. BROADCAST CONTENT means the live broadcast of sporting events and performances and related programs at the facility or at remote venues during the day of an event.
 Broadcasts may include commercials that typically occur during such broadcasts.

-Ground Based Public Destination Facility Signs means any and all permanent free standing Public Destination Facility Signs located within a Subdistrict’s Open Space that is not attached to any building.
+4. GROUND BASED PUBLIC DESTINATION FACILITY Signs means any and all permanent free standing Public Destination Facility Signs located within a Subdistrict’s Open Space that is not attached to any building.

-Marquee-Style Ground Based Public Destination Facility Sign means a large-scale, two or three-dimensional sign designed to serve as a prominent visual landmark for a public destination facility.
+6. MARQUEE-STYLE GROUND BASED PUBLIC DESTINATION FACILITY SIGN means a large-scale, two or three-dimensional sign designed to serve as a prominent visual landmark for a public destination facility.
 These signs may include integrated architectural features or lighting and are intended to provide identity and distinction for major destinations within the district.
 Marquee-Style signs are distinct from standard ground signs in their scale, design complexity, and role as focal points within the Open Space.

-Minor Temporary Event means a specific event, including but not limited to sporting events, concerts, festivals and parades, which takes place not more than once per year.
+7. MINOR TEMPORARY EVENT means a specific event, including but not limited to sporting events, concerts, festivals and parades, which takes place not more than once per year.

-Open Space means that portion of a lot or lots which are not occupied by buildings, parking areas, driveways, streets or loading areas.
+11. OPEN SPACE means that portion of a lot or lots which are not occupied by buildings, parking areas, driveways, streets or loading areas.

-Public Destination Facility Signs means signage that carries the name, logo and/or tagline of a NS Public Destination Facility or Open Space, the primary or secondary tenants of a NS Public Destination Facility or Open Space, or a Sponsor associated with a NS Public Destination Facility, a tenant thereof or Open Space.
+12. PUBLIC DESTINATION FACILITY SIGNS means signage that carries the name, logo and/or tagline of a NS Public Destination Facility or Open Space, the primary or secondary tenants of a NS Public Destination Facility or Open Space, or a Sponsor associated with a NS Public Destination Facility, a tenant thereof or Open Space.
 Public Destination Facility Signs include Structure Based Public Destination Facility Signs and Ground Based Public Destination Facility Signs.

-Structure Based Public Destination Facility Signs means any and all permanent Public Destination Facility Signs attached to the NS Public Destination Facility and includes, but is not limited to, the following types of signs: Business, Identification, Electronic, Marquee, Canopy and Projecting Signs.
+14. STRUCTURE BASED PUBLIC DESTINATION FACILITY SIGNS means any and all permanent Public Destination Facility Signs attached to the NS Public Destination Facility and includes, but is not limited to, the following types of signs: Business, Identification, Electronic, Marquee, Canopy and Projecting Signs.

-Temporary Event Sign means a sign that advertises a specific event and the Sponsor thereof, including but not limited to sporting events, concerts, festivals and parades, which takes place not more than once per year.
+15. TEMPORARY EVENT SIGN means a sign that advertises a specific event and the Sponsor thereof, including but not limited to sporting events, concerts, festivals and parades, which takes place not more than once per year.

-919.06.B.3.
+919.06.D.
 Regulations Applicable Throughout the North Shore Entertainment District

 The following regulations apply to all developments located within the North Shore Entertainment District.

-1. Temporary Event Signs
+1. Major Temporary Event Signs

-(b) For Minor Temporary Events, the signs may be in place up to two (2) weeks before the start of the event and until two (2) weeks after the close of the event.
+(c) The signs may be in place up to two (2) weeks before the start of the event and until two (2) weeks after the close of the event.

-2. Other Signs Not Located in a Subdistrict
+3. Other Signs Not Located in a Subdistrict

 Except for NS Garages, all other signs that are not located in a North Shore Entertainment District Subdistrict shall be subject to the regulations set forth in Chapter 919 relating to non-advertising signs.